 An ankle sprain is a common injury sustained by individuals participating in recreational sports and physical activities.

-A previous history of Ankle Sprain – In a study based on risk factors for ankle sprain among active university students de Noronha el. reported that the participants with a history of previous ankle sprain were twice as likely to have a subsequent sprain.
-Ankle sprains have the highest re-injury rates of all lower limb soft tissue injuries, with a double fold increased risk of re-injury within one year.
+A previous history of Ankle Sprain – In a study based on risk factors for ligament sprain among active university students de Noronha et. reported that the participants with a history of the previous sprain were twice as likely to have a subsequent sprain.
+Sprained ligaments have the highest re-injury rates of all lower limb soft tissue injuries, with a double-fold increased risk of re-injury within one year.

-- Decreased strength of the ankle and leg muscles may increase the risk of sustaining an ankle sprain
+- Decreased strength of the ankle and leg muscles may increase the risk of sustaining a sprain

 - Impairments in postural balance